apache/dolphinscheduler/dolphinscheduler-python/pydolphinscheduler/docs/source/start.rst

    You could see more information in :doc:`config` about all the configurations pydolphinscheduler supported.

+After that, you could go and see your DolphinScheduler web UI to find out a new workflow created by pydolphinscheduler, and the path of web UI is `Project -> Workflow -> Workflow Definition`.

 What's More
 -----------

-If you do not familiar with *PyDolphinScheduler*, you could go to :doc:`tutorial` and see how it work.
-But if you already know the inside of *PyDolphinScheduler*, maybe you could go and play with all :doc:`tasks/index` *PyDolphinScheduler* supports.
+If you do not familiar with *PyDolphinScheduler*, you could go to :doc:`tutorial` and see how it works.
+But if you already know the basic usage or concept of *PyDolphinScheduler*, you could go and play with all :doc:`tasks/index` *PyDolphinScheduler* supports, or see our :doc:`howto/index` about useful cases.

 .. _`instructions for all platforms here`: https://wiki.python.org/moin/BeginnersGuide/Download
 .. _`Apache DolphinScheduler`: https://dolphinscheduler.apache.org